Kilindi is a luxurious lodge set on Zanzibar's unspoilt northern coast.

 Drinks included: Drinks are included, except for Champagne and premium imported wines and spirits.

-Beach holidays: With a 500m stretch of white sand at the front of the property, the beach is a main feature at Kilindi.
-The location on the north-west coast means that sun sets over the sea - a feature you don’t find in areas on the east coast.See more ideas for Beach holidays in Zanzibar
+Beach holidays: With a 500m stretch of white sand, the beach is a main feature at Kilindi.
+The location on the north-west coast means that sun sets over the sea - a unique feature for the east coast, which creates the best evening scenery on your beach holiday.See more ideas for Beach holidays in Zanzibar

 Wellbeing: Kilindi invokes a great feeling of relaxation upon arrival and is a place to truly unwind.
 This is helped by the fantastic spa they have onsite is run to international standards and offers a wide range of treatments including double massages - designed especially for couples.See more ideas for Wellbeing in Zanzibar